bokeh/bokeh/sphinx/source/docs/user_guide/concepts.rst

 Glossary
 --------

-In order to make the best use of this User Guide, it is important to have context for some high-level concepts and terms.
-Here is a small glossary of some of the most important concepts in Bokeh.
+The following glossary contains some of the most important concepts in Bokeh to help you navigate this user guide.

 ----

 Application
-    A Bokeh application is a recipe for generating Bokeh documents.
-Typically, this is Python code run by a Bokeh server when new sessions are created.
+    A piece of Python code that the Bokeh server runs when a new session is created.

 BokehJS
-    The JavaScript client library that actually renders the visuals and handles the UI interactions for Bokeh plots and widgets in the browser.
+    The JavaScript library that renders visuals and handles UI interactions for Bokeh plots and widgets in the browser.
+You don't have to write any JavaScript yourself.
+For more details, see the :ref:`devguide_bokehjs` chapter of the :ref:`devguide`.
-    Typically, users will not have to think about this aspect of Bokeh much *("We write the JavaScript, so you don't have to!")* but it is good to have basic knowledge of this dichotomy.
-For full details, see the :ref:`devguide_bokehjs` chapter of the :ref:`devguide` Guide.

-Documents
+Document
     An organizing data structure for Bokeh applications.
-Documents contain all the Bokeh Models and data needed to render an interactive visualization or application in the browser.
+Documents contain all the models and data you need to render interactive visualizations or applications in the browser.

 Embedding
-    Various methods of including Bokeh plots and widgets into web apps and pages, or the IPython notebook.
+    Various methods of including Bokeh plots and widgets in web apps and pages, or in Jupyter notebooks.
 See :ref:`userguide_embed` for more details.

 Glyphs
-    The basic visual building blocks of Bokeh plots, e.g. lines, rectangles, squares, wedges, patches, etc. The ``bokeh.plotting`` interface provides a convenient way to create plots centered around glyphs.
+    Basic plot building blocks such as lines, rectangles, squares, wedges, or patches.
+The ``bokeh.plotting`` interface provides a convenient way to create plots centered around glyphs.
 See :ref:`userguide_plotting` for more information.

 Models
-    The lowest-level objects that comprise Bokeh "scenegraphs".
-These live in the ``bokeh.models`` interface. *Most users will not use this level of interface to assemble plots directly.* However, ultimately all Bokeh plots consist of collections of models, so it is important to understand them enough to configure their attributes and properties.
+    Low-level objects that make up a Bokeh plot.
+You can access models via the ``bokeh.models`` interface.
+You don't have to manipulate models directly to create plots but knowing how they work is important	since all plots consist of collections of models.
 See	:ref:`userguide_styling` for more information.

 Server
-    The Bokeh server is an optional component that can be used for sharing and publishing Bokeh plots and apps, for handling streaming of large data sets, or for enabling sophisticated user interactions based off of widgets and selections.
-See :ref:`userguide_server` for more explanation.
+	The Bokeh server is an optional component you can use to share and publish Bokeh plots and apps, stream large data sets, or enable complex user interactions based on widgets and selections.
+See :ref:`userguide_server` for more information.

 Widgets
-    User interface elements outside of a Bokeh plot such as sliders, drop down menus, buttons, etc. Events and updates from widgets can inform additional computations, or cause Bokeh plots to update.
-Widgets can be used in both standalone applications or with the Bokeh server.
-For examples and information, see :ref:`userguide_interaction`.
+	User interface elements outside of a Bokeh plot such as sliders, drop down menus, and buttons.
+Events and updates from widgets can inform additional computations or update Bokeh plots.
+Widgets can be used both in standalone applications or with the Bokeh server.
+For examples and additional information, see :ref:`userguide_interaction`.

 ----